EveHQ-Team/EveHQ-NG/documents/uc010-gather-application-configuration-information.md

 ## Normal scenario

-1. SUD tries to open application-configuration.json file placed in the default application data folder.
+1. SUD tries to open ```application-configuration.json``` file placed in the default application data folder.
 2. This file can not be open.
 3. SUD constructs application configuration using path to the default application data folder and a random not occupied port number and puts it into session storage.
 4. SUD opens the Specify application configuration screen.
 The screen contains a input to enter path to the application data folder, input to enter backend service port number and a button to display default operation system folder selection dialog.
 Inputs are populated with data from application configuration object from session storage.
 5. The user provides the path to the application data folder using select folder system dialog and backend service port number and commands to save data.
-6. SUD stores provided data into application-configuration.json file placed in the default application data folder.
+6. SUD stores provided data into ```application-configuration.json``` file, placed in the default application data folder.
 7. SUD checks that the path provided isn't exists yet.
 8. The path provided isn't exists yet.
 9. SUD creates the application data folder with the provided path.